secure-systems-lab/secure-systems-lab.github.io/_posts/2017-03-20-first-blog-post.md

 layout: article
 title: Why Does Our Lab Need A Blog?
 comments: true
+tagline: "Ideas do not always come in conference paper-sized chunks.
+Sometimes they are too small to fill a paper.
+Other times they find themselves cut loose from a paper that did not have enough pages to discuss everything.
+And, in..."
+author: '<a href="/people#justin_cappos">Justin Cappos</a>'
+categories: 'Informational'

 ---

 Ideas do not always come in conference paper-sized chunks.
 Sometimes they